Dangerous Goods

 7

-All other class 7 must be direct to/from motor vehicle.
+All other class 7 must discharged directly to/from motor vehicle.

 Certificate from EPA to be with the Harbour Master and Planning and Control.